rrooggiieerr/pimatic-ble-itag/README.md

       "interval": 60000
     }

-Then you can add the items into the mobile frontend
+Then you can add the items into the mobile frontend.
-# pimatic-itag